miloncl/forty-jekyll-theme/data_collection.md

 individual desktops in relation to our system usage data.
-To accomplish this, we first familiarized ourselves with the Intel® System Usage Report (SUR), a data-collection and analysis framework that enables us to anonymously gather data usage from each device and analyze such data from multiple devices [5].
-Accompanying the Intel® SUR collector, the ESRV (environment server) toolchain was also introduced and got set up on the machine on which we collected the data.
-We then studied the XLSDK User Guide to develop various input libraries (ILs) such as
+To accomplish this, we first familiarized ourselves with the Intel® System Usage Report (SUR), a data-collection and analysis framework that enables us to anonymously gather data usage from each device and analyze such data from multiple devices. <a href="zzreference.html">[5]</a> Accompanying the Intel® SUR collector, the ESRV (environment server) toolchain was also introduced and got set up on the machine on which we collected the data.
+We then studied the XLSDK User Guide to develop various input libraries (ILs) such as:
 </p>
 <div class="row">
 	<!-- Break -->